Our Top 20 Made-to-Fade Raw Denim Jackets

 When we started The Redline Rally, it was because we were convinced that the same approach we take to jeans in the Indigo Invitational could produce similar results if applied to shirts and jackets.

-Our guides are reader-supported.
-We earn a small commission when you make a purchase, but it doesn’t cost you anything.
-Prices include local VAT and are subject to change.
+Denimhunters is reader-supported.
+We might earn a small commission when you make a purchase after clicking a link on our site.
+But don’t worry, it won’t cost you anything.
+When we show a price, it’s including local VAT, and it’s subject to change.

 Iron Heart IH-526J-142ib Type III (14 oz.)